Buying a vacation home? 7 key costs to consider

 - Look at markets carefully.
 Is the property near water or a beach, which many vacationers prefer?
 Will it snow in the colder months?
-Is the property near coveted amenities?
+Is it near coveted amenities?
 Is it served by accessible roads and a nearby airport?

 - Get the home professionally inspected.

 - Shop around for lenders — you may get the best deal with a local lender from the market you’re interested in.
 Compare rates, down payment requirements and terms prudently, and calculate your total closing costs so you know your complete financial investment before purchasing.